davecoll3/speak-ev/README.md

 ## Features to be Implemented in Future

 * Pagination
   * As the dictionary expands, pagination would make for a better user experience as the number of terms could become tedious if displayed on one page.

+* Categories
+  * The addition of term categories would be useful for further dividing and organising dictionary terms.
+These categories could be added and updated by the site admin and would be selected from a drop-down menu when registered users are adding new terms.

+* Multiple Admins
+  * It would be useful to have more than the one admin that is currently allowed.
+The addition of a boolean value would allow for this, with a key of 'is_admin'.

 &nbsp;